cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} Is Cypress compatible with Sauce Labs and BrowserStack?

 It is our goal to offer full integration with Sauce Labs and BrowserStack in the future, however, complete integration is not yet available.
-Cypress’s API was written to be compatible with Webdriver specific tasks that Sauce Labs and BrowserStack use.
+Cypress’ API was written to be compatible with WebDriver specific tasks that Sauce Labs and BrowserStack use.

 ## {% fa fa-angle-right %} Can I run a single test or group of tests?